i-shivamsoni/100-days-of-code/log.md

 **Thoughts:** I was not willing to code today, but I made myself sit and do it.
 It was a part of 30 days challenge, which I left earlier in b/w, but from today I am restarting it.
 Initially, I do not found it interesting while solving, but when the solution was accepted,  I felt awesome.

+**Scope of Improvement:** Practise delayed gratification & keep doing what you are doing.

 **Link to work:** [Solution Day 10](https://github.com/phoenix30s/30daysofcode/blob/master/Day%2010:%20Binary%20Numbers)